techgaun/zxcvbn-elixir/README.md

 # zxcvbn-elixir
 > Elixir implementation of [zxcvbn](https://github.com/dropbox/zxcvbn) by dropbox

 Note: This is a Work in Progress and I hope to finish this by 03/24/2019.
-Right now, it is missing repeat, sequence and date matching.
+Right now, it is missing sequence and date matching.

 ## Installation